translate/pootle/docs/server/fabric_commands.rst

 Available options:

 ``dumpfile``
-  The filename for the file to dump the DB to.
+  The filename for the file where the database will be dumped.

   Default: ``pootle_DB_backup.sql``.